eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 If you don't know the names of the readers, read how to find them in the [FAQ](#faq).

 {{< code lang="java" >}}
-    // Get the instance of the SmartCardService SmartCardService smartCardService = SmartCardServiceProvider.getService();

     // Register the PcscPlugin with the SmartCardService, get a generic plugin instance in return Plugin plugin = smartCardService.registerPlugin(PcscPluginFactoryBuilder.builder().build());